 A patio was built off the retreat center.
 With winterized buildings, Riverside begins to offer more fall and winter retreats in an effort to reach more people year-round, including Craft Camp for women, Ignite for junior high students, and LIFT retreat for young adults.
 Riverside started a new summer staff program called Lives Inspired for Truth (LIFT), giving many young people a missionary experience as they serve at camp.
 A memorial garden is planted behind Bethany Hall, and Fair Haven is remodeled for year-round use and renamed Haven of Hope.
 In 2012 and 2013, Riverside acquired 2 farms, which are used to raise food for the camp as well as a farm education initiative.
 Starting in 2014, campers attending Riverside get opportunities to visit the farm.
 In 2016, Executive Director Darrie Nelson went on a mission trip to Haiti, where he met Michael Dessables, who was later hired to work at Riverside during the summer, and has returned as a volunteer since then.
 As a continuation of this partnership-of-sorts, Riverside runs fundraisers during VBS and summer camp for orphanages in Haiti.
 Later on, plans are made to lead their first missions trip group to Haiti in 2019 to serve with other leaders in Haiti.
+The trip was on January 14-22, with a group of eight traveling to help at Beauvoir Deshommes' orphanage to build bunk beds, donate supplies, and provide a day camp experience at the orphanage and school.
 The present day grounds and maintenance workers, Brian and Annie Hulka, joined the Riverside staff in 2013.
 In 2017, present day farm coordinators Adam and Megan Nelson join the Riverside staff.
-In 2018, Cana Elmhorst begins serving as the program director.
 Scott Latzig also joins Riverside as volunteer staff in 2017.

 Riverside is continuing to grow, with around 4,000 people attending every year.
 The ten families at the very first Riverside meeting probably never imagined how much the camp would grow in the decades to come.
 As time passes by and things change, Riverside stays dedicated to the core values that has shaped the camp for nearly 85 years and hopes to continue impacting generations for the glory of Christ for years to come.